7- Approach to Uniform series of compound interest-1/2.

 Future value F in terms of uniform series A, I interest rate, and time in years n.

 The future value F1=A*(1+i)^7, for the second investment starting at time t=2, we will add P*(1+i)^6, the n is =(8-2)=6.
-We have a total of 8 A, uniform series, the last investment has a time n=0, its future value F8=A*(1+i)^0=A. The next slide shows the final form of F or the future value for all of the investments.
+We have a total of 8 A, uniform series, the last investment has a time n=0, its future value F8=A*(1+i)^0=A. The next slide displays the final form of F, representing the future value for all investments.

 We will multiply F by(1+i), and the right-hand side will be multiplied by (1+i).